skilesare/immortality/achieving_supersociety/the-capitalist.md

 This new system is 'less fair' to the capitalist than the current system.
-This by design as we feel the capitalist has an unnatural advantage under non-hypercapitalism.
+This by design as we feel the capitalist has an unnatural advantage under non-hypercatallaxian.